-Your judgment that an educator meets the expected standard in each area, completes the first part of the evaluation.
-The second part, on the back side, requires that you supplement the check-list with a narrative summary of your conclusions regarding the performance of the educator.
+Your judgment that an educator meets the expected standard in each area completes the first part of the evaluation.
+The second part requires that you supplement the check-list with a narrative summary of your conclusions regarding the performance of the educator.
 When the summary is completed, share the material with the educator and invite comments in the space provided.
 The educator may, of course, provide more formal response within the time required by the terms of the negotiated agreement.
-Educators have 10 calendar days to sign and respond formally to the document.

-If your judgment is that the educator requires professional support in one or more areas, please complete the Guide for Professional Support form and append it to the short form, along with an explanation of what support is needed and how you intend to work with the teacher to ensure an appropriate program is developed.
+If your judgment is that the educator requires professional support in one or more areas, please complete the Guide for Professional Support form.

 Non-tenured evaluations shall be completed no later than February 15.
-Tenured evaluations shall be completed by May 15.
+Tenured evaluations shall be completed by May 5.

-Anchorage School District Certificated Employee Evaluation Document Checklist for Evaluation Procedure
+Anchorage School District

+Certificated Employee Evaluation Document

+Checklist for Evaluation Procedure

-This form is for informational use only and should not be turned in as part of the employee evaluation.
+This form is for informational use only and should $\underline{not}$ be turned in as part of the employee evaluation.

 Date Completed 1.
 Mandatory evaluation training must be provided prior to October 1 of each year.
-2. Received current evaluation materials i.e., handbook, rubric, access to server instructions for retrieval and building evaluation manual.
-3. Notification of process: Short Form or Alternative Model and name of evaluator by September/October.
+2. Received current evaluation materials i.e., evaluation handbook, rubric, access to server instructions for retrieval.
+3. Notification of process: Proficiency Evaluation or Alternative Model and name of evaluator by September/October.
 (Evaluator must hold a Type B certificate and not be a member of AEA bargaining unit.) a.
-All non-tenured teachers must use the Short Form.
+All non-tenured teachers must use the Proficiency Evaluation.
 The goal is to meet state standards.
-Goal setting is NOT part of the Short Form process. b.
+Goal setting is NOT part of the process. b.
 The Alternative Evaluation Model is for tenured staff who have met or exceeded the standards.
-Non-tenured educators may participate in an alternative model, however they must be evaluated on the Short Form.
+Non-tenured educators may participate in an alternative model, however they must be evaluated on the Proficiency Evaluation.
 4. Conferences should begin in early October.
-If on Alternative Cycle, skip to #12 5.
+If on Alternative Cycle, skip to #14 5.
 At any time in this process, the educator has the right to request one additional observation by a mutually acceptable different evaluator.
-6. Standards 1 & 8 Form/Instructional Plan Form NOT mandatory districtwide.
+6. Standards 1 & 8 Form and the Instructional Plan Form are not mandatory districtwide.
 If the administrator requires one, he/she should use those provided in this document.
 7. First Pre-observation Conference.
 8. First Scheduled Observation.
 9. First Post-observation Conference.
 10. Second Pre-observation Conference.
 11. Second Scheduled Observation.
 12. Second Post-observation Conference.
-13. Evaluation must be submitted by supervisor to non-tenured educators no later than February 15 , and to tenured educators no later than May 15 .
-14. Educators on Alternative Cycle will select a model and submit completed proposal by October 15 .
-15. Principal signs model proposal worksheet.
-16. Year-end reports for Alternative models are due April 25 .
-17. Receive principal's comments within 10 calendar days.
-18. Sign and return Year-end Report within 10 calendar days.
+13. Evaluation must be submitted by supervisor to non-tenured educators no later than February 15 , and to tenured educators no later than May 5 .
+14. Educators on Alternative Cycle will select a model and submit completed proposal by October 15 . · 15.
+Principal electronically finalizes model proposal worksheet.
+16. Year-end reports for Alternative models are due April 25 to the principal.
+17. Receive principal's comments no later than May 5.
+18. Electronically sign Year-end Report within 10 calendar days after receiving principal comments.